alexgibson/alxgbsn.co.uk/_posts/2012-09-09-fun-with-web-audio-and-other-modern-apis.md

 classList API
 -------------

 CSS active and pressed states are applied using the handy new [classList API](https://developer.mozilla.org/en-US/docs/DOM/element.classList).
+This makes adding and removing multiple class names in CSS much less of a chore.

 {% highlight javascript %}
 var finger = document.querySelector('.finger');